Overcoming

 as your first son dies from scarlet fever,

-your husband’s hymn
+husband’s hymn

 becomes famous.
 It’s still sung today.